tntim96/JSCover/README.md

 Project files for both IDEs are checked in, but any editor can be used.
 Before checking in any changes, be sure to run the build files `pre-commit`.
 NB: `pre-commit` runs the report and enforces coverage limits on unit and integration tests.
-Acceptance test coverage is collected and can be viewed by running the `cobertura-report` target manually after `pre-commit`.
+Acceptance test coverage is collected and can be viewed by running the `coverage-report` target manually after `pre-commit`.

 To save repository space, the acceptance test framework HTMLUnit is not checked in.